Beginner High School Curriculum Guide

 To give those speeches, you’ll get a handy evidence packet – that file has everything you need to know about each year’s topic.
 In recent years, topics have ranged from education policy to American arms sales.
 Under each topic, the team who speaks first will read a plan, or a specific policy proposal, that they will defend throughout the round.
 They are the affirmative team because they must prove why their plan is a good idea.
 The team who speaks second is the negative team, and they must prove why the plan is a bad idea.

-The three best resources you will have as a novice debate are your curriculum guide (this document), your evidence packet, and your tournament workbook.
+You can use this curriculum guide along with your evidence packet to learn debate skills.
 If you have any questions, check out the table of contents below to find out where they’ll be answered!
+If you’re just starting out with debate, then start with Part 1!

 Table of Contents